Jenni-Hawk/NLP_03_Longer_Text_Research/README.md

     - It takes too long to analyze, therefore, responses to open-ended questions usually aren't analyzed or the open ended question isn't utilized at all.

 ## 🎯 Technical Objectives:
-- Can the technology accurately categorize and label each of the long text responses?
+- How far can BERtopic, combined with different sentence transformers and LLMs, be pushed to accurately categorize and label long text responses?